Pionic transitions from $Z_c(4020)$ to $D$ wave charmonia: SUMMARY

 \section{SUMMARY}

-About one decade ago, the BES III Collaboration reported two near thresholds charmonium like states, $\zc$ and $\zcp$.
-However, their internal structure have not been decoded until now.
+About one decade ago, the BESIII Collaboration reported two near thresholds charmonium like states, $\zc$ and $\zcp$.
+However, their internal structure have not been well decoded until now.
 Searching for more decay and production process will help us to reveal the nature of these charmonium-like states.
-With the accumulation of the experimental data, the BES III Collaboration have observed the cross sections for $e^+ e^- \to \psia \pi^+ \pi^-$ and $e^+ e^- \to \pi^+ \pi^- \psi_2(3823)/\pi^0 \pi^0 \psi_2(3823)$.
-The hints for the peaks at 4.04 and 4.13 GeV has been observed.
-If we consider the peak around 4.04 GeV is the contributions from $\zcp$, then the peak at 4.13 GeV should be the reflection of $\zcp$.
+With the accumulation of the experimental data, the BESIII Collaboration have observed the cross sections for $e^+ e^- \to \pi^+ \pi^- \psia$ and $e^+ e^- \to \pi^+ \pi^- \psi_2(3823)/\pi^0 \pi^0 \psi_2(3823)$.
+The hints for the peaks at 4.04 and 4.13 GeV has been observed in the $\pi^\pm \psia $ invariant mass distributions.
+Inspired by the observations of BESIII Collaboration, we investigate charmed meson loop contributions to the decay process of $\zcp^+ \to \pi^+ \psi(1^3D_J),~J=(1,2,3)$ by using an effective Lagrangian approach in the present work.

-Inspired the observation of BES III Collaboration, we investigate charmed meson loop contributions to the decay process of $\zcp \to \psi(1^3D_J) \pi$ by using an effective Lagrangian approach.
-Our estimations indicate that the branching fractions of $\zcp \to \psia \pi$ can reach up to $3.22\%$, which is comparable with the one of $\zcp \to h_c \pi$.
-Considering the observations of $\zcp$ in the $h_c \pi$ channel, we conclude that the observation of $\zcp$ in the $\psia \pi$ channel is possible, which is consistent with the preliminary analysis of the BES III Collaboration.
-As for $\zcp\to \psib \pi$, the maximum of the branching fraction is $8.07\times 10^{-2}$, which is one order smaller than the one of $\zcp \to h_c \pi$.
-Thus, it should be rather difficult to detect the $\zcp$ in the $\psib \pi$ channel at this stage.
-In addition, the branching fraction for $\zcp \to\psic \pi$ is at least two order smaller than the one of $\zcp \to h_c \pi$, thus it is impossible to observe $\zcp$ in the $\psic \pi$ decay mode.